kaz-utashiro/greple/README.md

         greple -C1 'foo baz'

-    also matches this text, because matching blocks around \`foo' and \`bar' overlaps each other and makes single block.
+    also matches this text, because matching blocks around `foo` and `bar` overlaps each other and makes single block.

 - **--join**
 - **--joinby**=_string_